Artisanal Mining Women’s Empowerment Credit & Savings (AFECCOR)

 Through AFECCOR, artisanal mining communities gain economic security and access favourable credit alternatives while promoting women’s economic empowerment.

 An extension of the Just Gold project, AFECCOR is funded by the European Partnership for Responsible Minerals.
+Additional funding is provided by Dell.
 The project launched in March 2017.

 Meet Josephine Kibondo and Moza Zawadi, two women artisanal gold miners in Democratic Republic of Congo’s Ituri Province.
 They share their stories of their life as artisanal miners and, while they say it’s hard work, they rely on the income from artisanal mining to support their families.